 - Cost: Does it require a prescription?
 Doctor visits?
 Will you have access to this method in the future?
 Can it be purchased by both partners?

 Contraceptive options include:

 - Barrier methods: Condoms, diaphragms, the contraceptive sponge and cervical caps

-- Hormonal methods: Birth control pills (BCPs; also called oral contraceptives (OCs), Long-acting hormonal methods (shots, Mirena and implants), Hormonal contraceptive patch or vaginal ring
+- Hormonal methods: Birth control pills (BCPs; also called oral contraceptives (OCs), Long-acting hormonal methods (birth control shots, IUDs, implants), Hormonal contraceptive patch or vaginal ring

 - Behavioral methods: Abstinence, Natural family planning, Withdrawal